sabotage-linux/sabotage/COOKBOOK.md

 `/share/zoneinfo`.
 `musl` supports timezones via the POSIX `TZ` environment variable.
 You should set it in your `~/.profile` or in `/etc/profile`.
 `glibc` also supports `/etc/localtime`, which is a copy or symlink of one of the zoneinfo files.

 Example values for `TZ`:

 	# Reads `/share/zoneinfo/Europe/Berlin` the first time an app calls localtime().
 	TZ=Europe/Berlin

 	# Reads `/etc/localtime` the first time an app calls localtime().
+	# you may want to symlink it to the file for your timezone.
 	TZ=/etc/localtime

 	# Will set the timezone to GMT+2.
 (POSIX reverses the meaning of +/-)
 	TZ=GMT-2

 	# Like Europe/Berlin, except it reads no file.
 	# The string is the last "line" from the zoneinfo file.
 	TZ="CET-1CEST,M3.5.0,M10.5.0/3"

 #### hwclock and ntp